 3. The capability to prevent or mitigate the consequences of accidents which could result in potential offsite exposures comparable to the applicable guideline exposures set forth in § 50.34(a)(1) or § 100.11 of this chapter, as applicable.

-.
+bj.
 Standard Design.
 A design that is sufficiently detailed and complete to support certification in accordance with Subpart B of 10 CFR Part 52 and that is usable for a multiple number of units or at a multiple number of sites without reopening or repeating the review.

-.
+bk.
 Standard Design Certification.
 Standard design certification, design certification, or certification means a Commission approval, issued under Subpart B of 10 CFR Part 52, of a final standard design for a nuclear power facility.
 This design may be referred to as a certified standard design.

-.
+bl.
 Startup Testing.
 The testing program conducted after the authorization to load fuel.
 It includes initial fuel loading and pre-criticality tests, and continues until the plant reaches commercial operating status at or near its licensed power rating.
 The Startup Test Program includes low power, physics, and power ascension testing.

-.
+bm.
 Supplier.
 For the purposes of this manual chapter, any organization that supplies basic components to a vendor, applicant, or holder of a 10 CFR Part 52 license.

-.
+bn.
 Surveillance.
 Applicant and contractor activities such as reviews, observations, inspections, and audits to determine if an item or activity conforms to QA Program commitments.

-b.
+bo.
 Tier 1 Information.
 The portion of the design-related information contained in the generic DCD that is approved and certified by the applicable 10 CFR Part 52 appendix.
 The design descriptions, interface requirements, and site parameters are derived from Tier 2 information.
 Tier 1 information includes:

 1. Definitions and general provisions;